mothquitoman-kor/synpdx/README.md

 # synpdx

-synpdx is an R package for nonlinear mixed-effects (NLME) modeling and interaction analysis in *in vivo* patient-derived xenograft (PDX) combination studies.
+synpdx is an R package for nonlinear mixed-effects modeling and interaction analysis in *in vivo* patient-derived xenograft (PDX) combination studies.
 It fits tumor growth and drug-effect models, computes subject-level interaction distances (Dᵢ), and performs chi-square and bootstrap hypothesis testing to classify synergism, additivity, or antagonism.

 ---